03.11.2019 | Case | Eastern Europe | district heating | Ukraine

 The city of Myrhorod in Central Ukraine has some 40,000 inhabitants.
 The local city administration has together with the municipal energy company Myrhorodteploenergo initiated a project aimed at reducing energy consumption and upgrading the distribution system for the heat supply.
 The project is implemented as part of the DemoUkrainaDH programme and co-financed by NEFCO, Sweden and Eastern Europe Energy Efficiency and Environment Partnership (E5P).

 Within this DemoUkraina project a new technology of DH networks modernisation was tested in Ukraine.
-As a result, Myrhorod will get not only a modern DH system, but also EUR 100,000 per year savings due to efficiency improvement and reduction of heat losses

 The project included three components.
 Two modern condensing boilers were installed in the heat generation plant, the heating network was replaced and individual heating substations installed.
 This resulted in decrease of heat losses by 60% and reduction of natural gas consumption by 32%.
 Eventually, the consumers could save around 10% from the installation of IHSs, as the heat consumption was reduced due to regulation of the heat supply in accordance with the outdoor temperature.